OliHickie/band_project/readme.md

     - View a list of upcoming gigs that members of the public are able to go and watch. _A list of gigs is available on the Gigs page which is easily accessible via the navigation bar._
     - Follow links to venues of live gigs for more information. _The list items also include links to venue websites for more information._

+# Observations

+At the beginning of the project good git work flow wasn't adhered to.
+After some advice from my mentor, I used the commit function more regularly and when large changes and continued to do so.

 # Deployment

 The site was deployed using [GitHub Pages](https://pages.github.com/) using the following steps.